MateuszPietrych/NotionToHtml/README.md

 On the backend, this app includes:

 - `server.js`, which serves `index.html` and defines the endpoints used in the client-side JS code.
 All Notion public API usage (Notion SDK for JavaScript) is included in this file.

+### Limitations

+Notion have a lot of block of diffrent types and not all of the are covered here.
+There can be situation where something will not be transfer do html and pdf, or transfer in way that is not satysfing for you.
+To change that you need to change functions in server code: 'getHtmlTagByBlockType', 'getTextFromBlock', 'changeBlocksForText'.
+Sometimes also in client code function 'makeHtmlFromTexts'.